-- The user can perform all the tasks without using the mouse and a perfect fit for mouse-less Workflow.
+- The user can perform all the tasks without using the mouse and is perfect for mouse-less Workflow.

-Yakuake “yet another Kuake” is another one of the best drop-down open source terminal Emulator for the KDE Linux environment.
+Yakuake “yet another Kuake” is one of the best drop-down open source terminal Emulators for the KDE Linux environment.
 Yakuake can be described as the front-end of the Konsole, and apparently, there are many similar features.
-If you like to have Konsole but want to have a Quake-style approach, then Yakuake is the right option for you.
+If you like to have Konsole but want a Quake-style approach, then Yakuake is the right option.

 4. Cool Retro Term

 Cool Retro Term is different from other Linux Terminal Emulator, not functionality but regarding look and feel.
 This terminal emulator comes with some nostalgia-inducing eye-candy look that helps to make your desktop look like an old CRT monitor.
 It also offers several color schemes and effects.

 This list of Best Linux Terminal Emulators remains incomplete if I don’t describe this nifty piece of lightweight Linux terminal emulator, Guake.
 It’s unique as a top-down terminal for Gnome desktop.
 This Terminal emulator is made on the emulator used on Quake.
 Guake is very easy to use.
 You need to press a hotkey to start the terminal, run the command, and instantly, you can go back to the previous task.

 Nifty piece of lightweight Linux terminal emulator, Guake

 - Users can launch the Terminal with a specific keystroke or hotkey.